 Part-time programs may be offered either in the evening or during the day.
-For 2009 and 2010, approximately 7 percent of first-year law students enrolled in law school part time.
+For fall 2012, about 7 percent of first-year law students enrolled in law school part time.
+In fall 2013, 8 percent of first-year law students enrolled part time.
 The conventional wisdom is that if you are financially able to attend law school full time, you ought to do so.

 Part-time programs generally take four years to complete instead of three years.
 Although fewer than half of law schools offer part-time programs, a part-time program may be a reasonable option if you need to continue working or have family considerations.

 Clinical programs allow law students the opportunity to be involved with clients.
 The best clinical programs involve students in actual legal situations, simulations of such situations, or a combination of both, either at the school itself or in the community.
 Clinical programs at some schools offer a team-teaching approach; practical, professional skills are taught along with traditional classroom theory.
 In this manner, faculty can advise and work closely with students.

 Moot Court Competitions

 Schools that provide opportunities for students to rehearse trial and appellate advocacy in trial team and moot court competitions help them become adept at using interviewing, counseling, research, advocacy, and negotiation skills.